kubeflow/blog/_posts/2026-04-28-kubeflow-sdk-user-survey-insights.md

 ## What We’re Working on Next

-You can follow progress and planned work in the **SDK 0.4 roadmap**: [https://github.com/kubeflow/sdk/pull/326](https://github.com/kubeflow/sdk/pull/326).
+You can follow progress and planned work in the **SDK 0.4 roadmap**: [SDK 2026 Roadmap](https://github.com/kubeflow/sdk/blob/main/ROADMAP.md#2026).
 We encourage the community to review the roadmap, share feedback, and contribute ideas as these features continue to evolve.

 ![Automation Needs — Ranking of common pain points and infrastructure challenges](/images/2026-04-28-kubeflow-sdk-user-survey-insights/automation-needs.png)